Omar-Ahmed-Dt/Omar-Ahmed-Dt/README.md

 Here are some repositories I've contributed to:

-- 🔧 [stakpak/devx](https://github.com/stakpak/devx-catalog) – DevX developer experience toolkit
+- 🔧 [stakpak/devx](https://github.com/stakpak/devx-catalog) – A tool for generating, validating & sharing all your configurations, powered by CUE.
+Works with Kubernetes, Terraform, Compose, GitHub actions and much more

 ---